 The amount of food being wasted every day in restaurants is shocking.
 Lack of proper storage and over-purchase and overproduction of food results in a monumental amount of food being wasted.
-Looking at the statistics, wastage is one of the leading causes escalated food costs and diminishing revenue, which leads to the eventual shutting down of restaurants.
+Statistically speaking, wastage is one of the leading causes of escalated food costs and diminishing revenue, which leads to the eventual shutting down of restaurants.
 Smart food waste management involves proper planning and efficient inventory management, which can help you cut down your food wastage marginally.

 Essential Food Waste Management Tips for Restaurants

 Food waste management is directly proportional to reducing food cost and hence reducing the overall expense of the restaurant.
 Try these handy tips for the proper food waste management in restaurants and see how your restaurant blossoms.

 It is essential to monitor the existing stock before going for a fresh purchase.
 Always consult your inventory report before purchasing stock, and avoid overbuying especially fresh produce.
 It is also advisable to buy seasonal products to reduce food wastage.
 The best way to prevent food wastage is to adopt the minimal stocking approach, especially for the perishable items.

 While accepting stock from vendors, make sure you check the raw materials for stale or spoiled food items.
 Keep track of the manufacturing date and the expiration date of each item.

 2. Portion Control

 Keeping a check on the portion size of your menu items is critical, as it not only helps to control your food costs; it also helps in food waste management at the customer’s end.
 It is vital to use portion control equipment such as scoops and ladles while plating the dish.
 Portion size gives an idea of the number of raw materials consumed while preparing the dish.
 For example, you can get 4-6 portions of potatoes per kg.
 This way, you can calculate the number of raw materials you need to order on the basis of the number of orders you get in a day.